jgoog/Wedding-Crasher-frontend/README.md

  - StackFlow : help for debugging
  - Youtube: learn about annotations and JWT
  - Json Web Tokens (JWT) : what I used for authentication
+ - Angular
+ - Bootstrap
+ - Heroku for deployment
+ -

  # User Stories
 Type of user As a wedding guest